 - New Gods: Granny Goodness from Apokolips could hardly be more inappropriately named, as her job is to brainwash the children in her orphanages into becoming servile, brutal slaves of Darkseid.

 - Madam Draygone in The Bond of the Orphans, unaffectionately called "The Dragon" by the children at Draygone House.
 She yells at everyone, keeps the orphanage in question in disrepair, despises cheerful people and uses deprivation of food as a punishment.

 - Rainbow Double Dashs Lunaverse: Lemonhearts.
 She runs her orphanage as a Discordian farming operation.
 When any of her charges start showing signs of being a Discordian, she removes the chaos magic from them to feed herself, leaving the victim as an Empty Shell.

 - Miss Hattie from Despicable Me runs a miserable orphanage where the children are forced to sell cookies but she keeps all the profits.
 If they don't sell enough they have to sit in a "box of shame".

-- Ms. Mavilda from The Christmas Tree is a corrupt orphanage owner who spends all her profits on gambling rather than to help the orphans.
+- Ms. Mavilda from The Christmas Tree is a corrupt orphanage owner who spends all the funding she gets from the mayor on gambling rather than to help the orphans.